thotran1201/homework-three315/README.md

 - Speaking of JS, I also constructed JQuery and MVC onto the model.js and app.js
 - Try to inject all 5 pages

-There is one problem: The images I tried to upload wouldn't let me.
-"Tested the water" on uploading the images folder again, I got the message saying "Yowza, that’s a lot of files.
-Try uploading fewer than 100 at a time," even though I have all the images on the website.